-To develop programs and training for the educators of teachers to promote economics, personal finance, and entrepreneurial literacy in the classroom.
+To provide professional development programs and training for educators to promote economics, personal finance, and entrepreneurial education in the classroom;

-To promote high-quality, activity-based pedagogy for teaching economics, encouraging student-centered methods and curriculum;
+Το promote high-quality, activity-based pedagogy for teaching economics, encouraging student centered methods and curriculum;

-To provide a forum for communication, sharing best practices and research, and exchanging ideas among those involved in economic and financial education.
+To provide a forum for communicating, sharing best practices and research, and exchanging ideas among those involved in economic and financial education;

-To advance objective, non-partisan, and academically strong economic education programs.
+To advance objective, non-partisan, and academically strong economic education research and programs;

-To collaborate with the Council for Economic Education (the "Council"), affiliated state Councils and Centers, the Federal Reserve Banks, and other economics and financial education stake-holders, in mutually beneficial, reciprocal partnerships to advance economic education; and...
+To collaborate with economics and financial education stake-holders, in mutually beneficial, reciprocal partnerships to advance economic education; and

 To advocate on a national and international level for economics and financial education.